Zen Precepts: Living an Ethical Life

 Drawing on these teachings, the Precepts serve as guidelines for our daily lives, developing skillful ways to navigate relationships and life itself.
 This course consists of in-depth study, experiential learning, reading assignments, writing exercises, and discussion.

-In this ten-month journey, we will meet once a month for a morning of practice, an afternoon of study, and, of course, we welcome you to practice Zazen each day in the online zendo.
+In this ten-month journey, we will meet once a month for a morning of practice, an afternoon of study, and, of course, we welcome you to practice zazen each day in the zendo (either in-person or online).

 The coursework includes:

-- Monthly pre-recorded videos of each precept from both guiding teachers, Sensei Koshin and Sensei Chodo (Foundations students will be engaging in the same video content with the opportunity to revisit and deepen their understanding of each precept.)
+- Monthly pre-recorded videos of each precept from both guiding teachers, Koshin Sensei and Chodo Sensei.
+(Please note: Foundations students will be engaging in the same video content to revisit and deepen their understanding of each precept)

 This class will: